-In principle, yes, although an exemption level of £12,000 is being considered, which means that small businesses which fall under this threshold would not be liable to pay the levy or to vote in the ballot.
+In principle, yes, although an exemption level of £12,000 is applied, which means that small businesses which fall under this threshold are not be liable to pay the levy or to vote in the ballot.
 They would however be able to join the BID and therefore benefit from a number of services for a voluntary annual contribution of approximately £100.

 Isn’t this just replacing current activities?

-No – the BID would be established to carry out projects over and above anything currently happening or planned in Bradford so would deliver added value and activity in the key areas identified.
-Furthermore, the BID would be governed by a Board made up of BID levy payers, who would be tasked with ensuring that BID activities deliver additional impact to existing activities.
+No – the BID is established to carry out projects over and above anything currently happening or planned in Bradford so will deliver added value and activity in the key areas identified.
+Furthermore, the BID is governed by a Board made up of BID levy payers, who are tasked with ensuring that BID activities deliver additional impact to existing activities.